 NICOLAS GARCIA TRILLOS

-I am currently a Prager Assistant Professor at Brown University.
-I received my Bachelor's degree in mathematics from Los Andes University in Bogotá, Colombia, in 2010.
+From 2015 until 2018, I spent my postdoctoral years as a Prager Assistant Professor at Brown University.
 I finished my Ph.D in mathematics at Carnegie Mellon University in 2015; my adviser was Dejan Slepčev.
+I received my Bachelor's degree in mathematics from Universidad de Los Andes in Bogotá, Colombia, in 2010.

 Broadly speaking, my main academic interests lie in the fields of applied analysis, computational probability and statistics, and machine learning; my academic background is a mixture of mathematical analysis and statistics.
 I appreciate theoretical, methodological, computational and applied works.

 One of my main lines of research lies at the intersection of calculus of variations, optimal transport, and PDEs, and studies the connection between graph-based techniques for learning and continuum problems modelled by PDEs and calculus of variations.
 In my work I have developed mathematical tools to study large sample asymptotics for such graph based problems and have studied some of the computational implications of this analysis.
 From a purely mathematical point of view this line of work can be seen as studying the continuum limits of analytical structures defined on random geometric graphs.